dichlofos/VcsGutter/README.md

 **Now supporting Sublime Text 3.**

-VCS Gutter is a plugin for Sublime Text that shows an icon in the gutter area indicating whether a line has been inserted, modified or deleted relative to the version of the file in the local source code repository.
-Supports Git and Mercurial, and Subversion.
+VCS Gutter is a plugin for Sublime Text 2 and 3 that displays an icon in the gutter area indicating whether a line has been inserted, modified or deleted relative to the version of the file in the local source code repository.
+Supports Git, Mercurial and Subversion.

 VCS Gutter is a "friendly fork" that builds on the original work by [jisaacks](https://github.com/jisaacks) on [GitGutter](https://github.com/jisaacks/GitGutter).